Battery-Intelligence-Lab/dtw-cpp/docs/1_getting_started/dependencies.md

 - CMake
 - OpenMP
 - A suitable compiler (Clang, GCC, MSVC, etc.)
+- Gurobi (optional, if not installed HiGHS will be used as MIP solver)

 Dependencies that are installed by the CPM package manager:
 - HiGHS